omidvatan94/PGOS/pgos-frontend/README.md

 ## Components

-Apostrophe is composed of three main components:
+PGOS is composed of three main components:

 ### App